deb1990/GmailNotification/README.md

-# GmailNotification
+# Gmail Notification
-Desktop notification for emails using Github Electron API.
+Desktop notification for new emails using Github's Electron API.

 ###Quick Start